intel/QATzip/README.md

 * For standard GZIP format, try hardware decompression 1st before switch to software decompression.
 * Enable adaptive polling mechanism to save CPU usage in stress mode.
 * 'qzip' utility supports compression files and directories into 7z format.
+* For 4xxx(QAT gen 4 devices), QATzip supports lz4 (de)compression algorithm.
+* For 4xxx(QAT gen 4 devices), QATzip supports lz4s compression algorithm, the QATzip can generate lz4s block with lz4 frame format, which can be used for software post-processing to generate other compressed data format.

 ## Hardware Requirements